 Bottom Line

-Hilton's new 100% bonus on points purchases is as good as it gets.
+This is a great opportunity if you need to stock up on Hilton Honors points for as cheap as they’ll get.
 Buying points can unlock serious savings at top-tier resorts or during high-demand dates, but only if you have a specific redemption in mind.
 Run the numbers first.
-If the math works out — and especially if you’re stacking fifth-night-free — utilizing this promo can be a savvy way to stretch your travel budget.
+If the math works out — especially if you’re stacking fifth-night-free — utilizing this promo can be a savvy way to stretch your travel budget.

 For rates and fees of the cards mentioned in this post, please visit the following links: Hilton Honors American Express Surpass® Card (Rates & Fees), Hilton Honors American Express Card (Rates & Fees), and The Hilton Honors American Express Business Card (Rates & Fees)